kim0chi/CampusFlow/TEST_ACCOUNTS_REFERENCE.md

 # Test Accounts Reference Card

-Quick reference for all test accounts in the Student Enrollment System.
+Quick reference for all test accounts in CampusFlow.

 ---